bamos/bamos.github.io/_includes/cv.md

 can themselves be viewed as distributions (as, say, discrete measures).
 In these settings, the standard generative modeling paradigm of flow matching would ignore the relevant geometry of the samples.
-To remedy this, we propose \emphWasserstein flow matching (WFM), which appropriately lifts flow matching onto families of distributions by appealing to the Riemannian nature of the Wasserstein
+To remedy this, we propose Wasserstein flow matching (WFM), which appropriately lifts flow matching onto families of distributions by appealing to the Riemannian nature of the Wasserstein